cccontro/contro/docs/elements/arg.md

     </li>
   </ul>
   </div>
-  <p class="description">A knowledge base in an argumentation system is a set containing premises and rules available to an agent to construct arguments.</p>
+  <p class="description">The set of premises and inference rules available to an agent for constructing arguments.</p>
   </summary>
   <div class="extra">
     <ul>